 The European Pollutant Release and Transfer Register (E-PRTR), compiles data on releases of pollutants and transfer of wastes for specified industries across the EU for 91 pollutants.
-LAB and mineral oil are not listed as specified pollutants in this register.
+LAB is not listed as a specified pollutant in this register.

-5.1.7 Geology

-5.1.7.1 Artificial Ground
+5.1.7 Geology 5.1.7.1 Artificial Ground

-The EPA National subsoils map shows that Made Ground deposits are present beneath the site, the depth of which deposits are unknown.
+The EPA National subsoils map shows that Made Ground deposits are present beneath the Site, the depth of which are unknown.